Johnson Mfg & Sales Inc.

 *Quick temperature recovery time

-*All parts are precision made
+*All parts precision made

 *Weather proof house design